pulibrary/princeton_ansible/roles/ruby_app/README.md

-# Rails App
+# Ruby App

-Installs a generic rails app
+Installs a generic ruby app (Hanami or Rails running on puma have been tested)

 ## Requirements